Prowl | G1, The TF Collection (2002)

 Wrap Up

-When kids cartoons grew up - fast
+When kid's cartoons grew up - fast

-Playing the role as the Autobot's logician, Prowl mentality of “the ends justifies the means” saw him at the centre of so many machinations throughout the entire IDW comics run, trying to win the war through puppeteering, manipulation and duplicity - and that's only talking about the Bots on his own side.
-All of these stories added up to taking a bot who had been a very generic and boring ‘goody’, into one of the most compelling, intriguing and unexpected ‘baddies’ anti-heroes the Transformers franchise has ever had.
+Thankfully, later writers in the IDW comics took Prowl’s status as a military strategist, whose motto was “Logic is the Ultimate Weapon,” to some very fascinating places.
+Playing the role as the Autobots' logician, Prowl’s mentality of “the ends justify the means” saw him at the center of many machinations throughout the IDW run, trying to win the war through puppeteering, manipulation, and duplicity - and that's only talking about the Bots on his own side!
+All of these stories turned a generic, boring “good-guy” into one of the most compelling and unexpected ‘baddies’ anti-heroes in the franchise.

 Perhaps I’m actually selling him, because I’m terrified of what Prowl is actually capable of...